-If you like adaptative mountain bike, don’t forget to practice other sport such as golf or other activity such as casino.
+If you like adaptative mountain bike, don’t forget to practice other sport such as golf or other activity such as gambling.

 This was the first of the off-road handcycles that spearheaded the development of many others.
 People with disabilities see this as the most preferable bike option.
 The off-road recumbent seats the rider in a ‘leaning-back’ position, the occupant’s legs held forward whilst strapped into leg brackets for support.
 The weight distribution is placed toward the rear of the frame whilst supported by two larger rear wheels, with a single central wheel at the front.

 The single front wheel acts as the drive wheel and primary steering wheel.
 Propulsion is made via the hand crank pedal attached to the front wheel.
 Seating is cushioned with straps that can be adjusted to suit the comfort of the rider.

 Seating Position: Leaning back with legs forward.

 PROS: Modifications available to use on-road. minimal trunk stability required - Can be upgraded and adapted for higher quadriplegics.